Gus Johnson (American football)

-Gus Johnson (born August 10, 1993) is an American football running back who is currently a free agent.
+Gus Johnson (born August 10, 1993) is an American former professional football running back.
 He played college football at Stephen F. Austin State University.

-Early years
+Early life

 Johnson attended Gilmer High School, before moving on to Stephen F. Austin State University, where he was a three-year starter at running back.

 As a senior, he set the school's and conference single-season rushing record rushing record with 1,683 yards.
 With his 23 rushing touchdowns, he tied the single-game school record with 4 rushing touchdowns against Incarnate Word and set the school single-season record for points in a season (138).
 He also left as the school's record in career rushing yards (3,907), career rushing touchdowns (51) and career total touchdowns (52).

 Professional career

 Oakland Raiders

-After going undrafted in the 2015 NFL Draft, Johnson signed with the Oakland Raiders on May 8, 2015.
+After going undrafted in the 2015 NFL draft, Johnson signed with the Oakland Raiders on May 8, 2015.
 On May 11, 2015, he was waived by the Raiders.

 Dallas Cowboys

 Johnson received a tryout invitation for the Dallas Cowboys minicamp.
 On July 28, 2015, he was signed to improve the team's depth, after running back Ryan Williams was released.

 Because of injuries to top running backs Joseph Randle, Darren McFadden and Lance Dunbar, he was forced into taking the majority of the reps in practice and in games.
-He had a good preseason, starting the first and fourth games respectively, finishing as the team's rushing leader (37 carries for 139 yards and 2 touchdowns) and earning the nickname "Gus the Bus".
+He had a good preseason, starting the first and fourth games, finishing as the team's rushing leader (37 carries for 139 yards and 2 touchdowns) and earning the nickname "Gus the Bus".

 On September 5, he was waived and signed to the practice squad three days later.
 He was cut on September 17, only to be re-signed to the practice squad five days later.
 He was released on October 20.